 “From:” isn’t always from

-It’s important to realize that the “From:” address on an email is also easily faked.
+It’s trivially easy to fake the “From:” address on an email.

-What this means is that the email address you see there might have had nothing at all to do with the email you just got.
-Even if you were able to somehow track down that email address’s owner, they would have no idea what you were talking about, since they didn’t send the email.
+What this means is the email address you see might have nothing at all to do with the email.
+Even if you could somehow track down that email address’s owner, they would have no idea what you were talking about since they didn’t send the email.

 What about the IP address?

-There’s one, small, thin thread of information that might give a clue: the IP address from which the account was created, or from which it’s being signed into.
+There’s one thin thread of information that might give a clue: the IP address from which the account was created or from which it’s being signed into.

 Chances are it won’t help at all.
 Even if you know the IP address, it doesn’t tell you nearly enough.
 I have more detail in What Can People Tell from My IP Address?, but in summary:

-- The IP address can also be faked or hidden using a VPN service or TOR, and of course the IP address could change.
+- The IP address can also be hidden using a VPN service or TOR, and of course the IP address could change.